 Thinking about adding a fuel card or fuel reimbursement to your car allowance?
 Here’s what you need to know.

 Fuel cards are primarily used for company cars.
 A company fleet is typically comprised of business vehicles of reasonable and economical size, allowing the company to manage costs and budget accurately.
-Fuel cards are a natural fit because the organization that provides the car also provides the fuel and other costs.
+Fuel cards are a natural fit because the organization provides the car and covers all costs.

-These company costs are based on three things:
+The company costs from a fuel card or reimbursement are based on three factors:

 - The gas mileage of employees’ personal vehicles